 Finally, if a lease or ordinance doesn’t make an owner responsible for dangerous conditions that occur while the tenant is in control of the property, the tenant will be held responsible for any injuries caused by the condition.
 However, if a lease, ordinance or other regulation requires the owner to repair certain conditions, or if the owner otherwise promises to fix a condition, but the condition causes an injury anyway, the owner will be liable for any injuries despite the tenant’s control of the property.

 Example A: A tenant invites a guest to her apartment.
 A puddle has formed inside the tenant’s apartment next to the tenant’s umbrella stand.
-The guest slips on the puddle and is injured.
-Because the injury occurred in the tenant’s apartment and the puddle was caused by the tenant’s own umbrella stand, the tenant will be liable to the guest.
+The guest slips and falls because of the puddle, and is injured.
+Because the injury occurred in the tenant’s apartment and the puddle was caused by the tenant’s own umbrella stand (which the tenant controls), the tenant will be liable to the guest.

 Example D: A building owner leases her building to a grocery business.
-The building owner knows that the automatic doors at the entrance have malfunctioned in the past, but does not tell the grocery proprietor and the grocery proprietor is unable to discover the potential for malfunction himself.
+The building owner knows that the automatic doors at the entrance have malfunctioned in the past, but does not tell the store proprietor, and the proprietor is unable to discover the potential for malfunction himself.
 A customer is injured when the doors malfunction and suddenly close on his foot.
 The building owner is liable to the customer.